 When you manage several projects at a time, you need to be ready to instantly react to unexpected changes within a project and adjust your plan for them.
-This will save you the cost of errors in the initial scheduling.
+Knowing how to manage multiple projects and handling their obstacles efficiently will save you the cost of errors in the initial scheduling.

 Have All Information Ready

 Have all the information at your fingertips to be able to react to changes on your projects, so that projects are completed successfully.
 Don’t let valuable information on updates be buried in disconnected files.

 Consolidate your data and keep all project-related files in one place.
 Make it easily accessible to the appropriate people.
 Having all the information at hand will allow you to know where each of your projects stands at any given moment.